kad-ecoli/furna/README.md

-# FURA: a structural database for FUnctions of RnA #
+# Furna: a structural database for FUnctions of RNA #